core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Revised selection of EDHOC connection identifiers.

 * Use of "forward message flow" and "reverse message flow".

+* The payload of the combined request is not a CBOR sequence anymore.

 * Target attribute names prefixed by "ed-".